pleyvaramirez/cse15l-lab-reports/lab1.md

    [user@sahara ~/lecture1]$ cat messages
    cat: messages: Is a directory
    ```
    Running cat with a directory will give us an output that says the argument is a directory, hinting at the fact that it would be more appropriate to use a file as the argument.
+This is an error.